lut0pia/raccoon/docs/README.md

 ## Code Editor

 The code editor is a text editor with syntax highlighting.
+Clicking on underlined symbols while holding `Control` will take you to their definition.

 Pressing the `Apply` button or `Control+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.